yuvalmGS/gigaspaces-wiki-jekyll/xap100/jdbc-driver.markdown

 {% summary%}{% endsummary %}

-{%comment%}
- {% summary%}GigaSpaces allows applications to connect to the IMDG using a JDBC driver.
-A GigaSpaces JDBC driver accepts SQL statements, translates them to space operations, and returns standard result sets. {% endsummary %}

-# Overview
-{%endcomment%}

 The XAP JDBC interface allows database-driven applications to interact with spaces via SQL queries and commands.
 A query processor transparently translates SQL queries into legal space operations.
 No integration is required - all you need to do is point the application to the GigaSpaces JDBC driver like any other JDBC driver.

 Applications can access the XAP Data Grid using the JDBC API; data written to the IMDG using the JDBC API can also be accessed using other APIs.